Bowls: History

 Bowls is a variant of the boules games (Italian: bocce), which, in their general form, are of ancient or prehistoric origin.
 Ancient Greek variants are recorded that involved throwing light objects (such as flat stones, coins, or later also stone balls) as far as possible.
 The aspect of tossing the balls to approach a target as closely as possible is recorded in ancient Rome.
 This game was spread to Roman Gaul by soldiers or sailors.
 A Roman sepulchre in Florence shows people playing this game, stooping down to measure the points.

 Bowls in England has been traced certainly to the 13th century, and conjecturally to the 12th century.
-William Fitzstephen (d. about 1190), in his biography of Thomas Becket, gives a graphic sketch of the London of his day and, writing of the summer amusements of young men, says that on holidays they were "exercised in Leaping, Shooting, Wrestling, Casting of Stones [in jactu lapidum], and Throwing of Javelins fitted with Loops for the Purpose, which they strive to fling before the Mark; they also use Bucklers, like fighting Men."
-It is commonly supposed that by jactus lapidum, Fitzstephen refers to an early variety of bowls, possibly played using round stone; there is a record of iron bowls being used, though at a much later date, on festive occasions at Nairn..
+William Fitzstephen, in his biography of Thomas Becket, gives a graphic sketch of the London of his day and, writing of the summer amusements of young men, says that on holidays they were "exercised in Leaping, Shooting, Wrestling, Casting of Stones [in jactu lapidum], and Throwing of Javelins fitted with Loops for the Purpose, which they strive to fling before the Mark; they also use Bucklers, like fighting Men."
+It is commonly supposed that by jactus lapidum, Fitzstephen refers to an early variety of bowls, possibly played using round stone; there is a record of iron bowls being used, though at a much later date, on festive occasions at Nairn.
 On the other hand, the jactus lapidum of which he speaks may have been more akin to shot put.